 Actually, there is less interaction between a television and an electrostatic speaker than between a television and a conventional system.
-In the case of our center channel speakers, they are fully shielded and can be placed directly on or near your television.
+However, we do recommend that you keep your speakers at least one foot away from the television because of the dynamic woofer they employ.
+In the case of our center channel speakers, however, they are fully shielded and can go anywhere.